noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

 @ul

 - Statistical profilers:
-  - Low, controllable and predicted overhead by optimizing the sampling interval
+  - Low, controllable and predicted overhead is possible by optimizing the sampling interval
-  - Less accurate result since it can miss stuff.
+  - Less accurate result since it, by design, misses function/line calls.
   - More suitable for continuous, low impact production monitoring.

 @ulend